Women of the Wall: Summary

 A plan was approved by the Israeli Cabinet in January 2016 to designate a new space at the Kotel that would be available for egalitarian prayer and which would not be controlled by the Rabbinate.
 In 2017 the Israeli High Court ruled that if the government of Israel could not find "good cause" to prohibit women reading from the Torah in prayer services at the Kotel within 30 days, women could do so; they also ruled that the Israeli government could no longer argue that the Robinson's Arch area of the plaza is access to the Kotel.
 The petition for women to read from the Torah at the Kotel had been brought by a group that split off from the Women of the Wall, calling itself the "Original Women of the Wall".
 However, later that year it was announced that the plan approved in January 2016 to designate a new space at the Kotel that would be available for egalitarian prayer and which would not be controlled by the Rabbinate had been suspended.

 Some Orthodox feminist organisations have voiced support for their right to pray at the Kotel.
 The organisation was created by Jewish women, mostly from the diaspora, and a significant number of participants are American immigrants or part of the English-speaking community.
 This is in part due to the differing social conditions of Orthodox women in the United States and Israel respectively.
 Shmuel Rosner describes the phenomena as an "American-imported battle" for religious pluralism, religious moderation and tolerance.
-He notes that civil rights and feminism are American imports, late in coming to Israel.
+He has claimed that civil rights and feminism are American imports, late in coming to Israel.